tchajed/sys-verif-fa25/docs/assignments/assignment2.md

 ::: warning

-This assignment hasn't been checked carefully yet.
-I would still recommend you get started, but I will add some details that might be helpful for exercise 5 to the lecture notes.
-I also intend to give you a LaTeX template with macros to help you typeset your solutions.
+I plan to give you a LaTeX template with macros to help you typeset your solutions.

 :::